ovh/docs/pages/platform/ai/notebook_tuto_12_image-segmentation-unet-tumors/guide.en-us.md

 #### Resources

-GPU is recommended because medical imaging is a training intensive task.
+Using GPUs is recommended because medical imaging is a training intensive task.

 > [!primary]
 >